Matrix86/driplane/src_docs/content/doc/configuration/_index.md

 ```
 > Each config will be visible __ONLY__ to the related filter or feeder.

-We can also define `custom` configurations and they'll be available to all the feeders and filters.
+We can also define `custom` configurations and they will be available to all the feeders and filters.

 ```yaml
 custom: